James Milligan, MBA

 Through a diversified approach to worldwide entertainment, James positions Wild Media to develop content in four key segments: Feature Film Production, Television Production, Interactive Media Production and Consumer Products.

-James successfully led Wild Media to fully finance their first feature film GRIM TRIGGER, partially financed by Universal Studios Canada and shot in Sudbury in early 2017.
+James successfully led Wild Media to fully finance their first feature film PROJECT ITHACA, partially financed by Universal Studios Canada and shot in Sudbury in early 2017.
 He also led negotiations to option the YA novel THE DOGS, by award-winning author Allan Stratton, intended as their second feature film.

 James has been instrumental in securing development deals for their animated series METAL GIANTS, with Corus Entertainment/Teletoon in partnership with the award-winning Pipeline Studios; MY LITTLE BIGFOOT with Mattel/HIT Entertainment; and optioning a reboot of the 1976 comic strip MIGHTY MITES with Bayard Canada/OWL Magazine.

-James played a key role in continuing Wild Media’s growth in the animation space, when in 2016 a partnership was formed with veteran and award-winning writer Sheila Rogerson Dinsmore, under the banner Radical Atom Entertainment.
+James played a key role in continuing Wild Media’s growth in the animation space, when in 2016 a partnership was formed with veteran and award-winning writer Sheila Rogerson, under the banner Radical Atom Entertainment.

 Prior to Wild Media, James worked in the Home Entertainment Division at Rogers Communications, one of Canada’s largest telecommunications companies.
 James holds an MBA from Royal Roads University in Victoria.